Prodaturu/Pushswap_MechanicalTurk/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
-The Pushswap algorithm and its variants are inspired by the work of researchers and developers in the field of computational algorithms and sorting techniques.
-Special thanks to the contributors and maintainers of the Pushswap_MechanicalTurk repository.
+The Pushswap algorithm and its variants are inspired by the work of other 42 programmers in the field of computational algorithms and sorting techniques.
+Special thanks to [Yigit Ogun](https://medium.com/@ayogun) whose medium article has inspired me to optimise the algorithm a little more.